jaypipes/articles/db/uuid-vs-integer.md

 | --------------------------------- | --------------:| --------------:| --------------:| --------------:|
 | B (UUID PKs only)                 | ![red] -21.05% | ![red] -16.17% | ![red] -23.70% | ![red] -23.07% |
 | C (auto-increment PK, ext UUID)   | ![grn]  +0.00% | ![grn]  +5.88% | ![grn]  -0.74% | ![grn]  +1.02% |

+#### `popular_items` summary for PostgreSQL

+The impact of primary key column type was most evident for the `popular_items` scenario for PostgreSQL.
+As was the case for MySQL, we see a **consistent and significant performance degradation** for schema design "B" at all initial database sizes and concurrency levels.

+While the "small" initial database size saw schema design "B" perform around **10% slower** than schema design "A", the larger initial database sizes saw between **20 and 32% slowdowns at all concurrency levels**.

+For schema design "C", we see a similar pattern emerge as we saw with the MySQL results.
+Schema design "C" performs comparable to schema design "A" but for the "large" initial database size, we see schema design "C" outperforming schema design "A" pretty consistently at all concurrency levels.

 ## Conclusions